microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnector.md

 ```

 ## Description
-the Get-EntraBetaApplicationProxyConnector cmdlet retrieves the details for a given connector.
+The Get-EntraBetaApplicationProxyConnector cmdlet retrieves the details for a given connector.
 If no connectorId is specified, it retrieves all the connectors assigned to the tenant.

 ## Examples